rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    ==========  =======  ===============  ==============================================================================
-   requestId   string   [id]             ID of the priority request timestamp   string   [timestamp]      When the event happened status      string   enqueue |br|     A new priority request was received and has been queued
+   requestId   string   [id]             ID of the priority request timestamp   string   [timestamp]      When the event happened status      string   queued |br|      A new priority request was received and has been queued
-                        activate |br|    The priority was activated
+                        activated |br|   The priority was activated
-                        complete |br|    The priority was cancelled (as expected) override |br|    The priority was overridden by another request with a higher priority timeout |br|     The priority has timed out because it was never cancelled override    string   [id]             (Optional) ID of the overriding priority request.
+                        completed |br|   The priority was cancelled (as expected) overriden |br|   The priority was overridden by another request with a higher priority timeout |br|     The priority has timed out because it was never cancelled override    string   [id]             (Optional) ID of the overriding priority request.
 Only used if status is set to override gain        integer  [integer]        (Optional) Actual number of seconds gained by the priority.